Kingston DataTraveler Exodia Review – 2025

 Kingston Exodia speed test at FAT32 with 16 Kb AUS at USB 3.0 Interface with MSI PC Test system

-FAT32 with 16 Kb AUS at USB 3.0 Interface with MSI PC Test System
+Kingston datatraveler exodia speed test results for FAT32 at USB 3.0 Interface with MSI PC Test System

 Test-2 : FAT32 with 16 Kb AUS at USB 2.0 Interface

-With our ASUS FX506LH notebook (which have both USB 2.0 and 3.0 interfaces) We tested and compared Kingston Exodia’s performance results for USB 2.0 and 3.0 interfaces.
+With our ASUS FX506LH notebook (which has both USB 2.0 and 3.0 interfaces) We tested and compared Kingston Exodia’s performance results for USB 2.0 and 3.0 interfaces.
 Result was not a surprise!
-Exodia performed almost 3x times better at USB 3.0 interface (93.1 MB/s vs 31.8 MB/s).
-Interestingly, write speeds are very similar for both interface.
+Exodia performed almost 3x times better at USB 3.0 interface over USB 2.0 interface (93.1 MB/s vs 31.8 MB/s).
+Interestingly, write speeds are very similar for both interfaces.

 kingston exodia fat32 USB 2.0 Test